wpwhitesecurity/wsal-woocommerce/readme.txt

 = 1.4.3 (2022-04-28) =

-* **Bug fixes**
-	* Fix PHP error when updating a webhook.
-	* Ensure old webhook data is gathered using correct methods.
-	* Allow plugin to detect changes in "sale price" when changing via Stock Managment for WooCommerce.

 * **Improvement**
+	* Improved coverage for plugin to detect changes in "sale price" when changing it via Stock Managment for WooCommerce.
 	* Updated function names inline with upcoming Activity Log changes.

+* **Bug fixes**
+	* Fixed PHP error triggered when updating a webhook.
+	* Ensured old webhook data is gathered using correct methods.

 = 1.4.2 (2022-04-12) =

 * **Bug fixes**